First steps as a close contact - coronavirus (COVID-19)

 You must let your employer know as soon as possible after you become a close contact so that they can take additional protective measures as needed before you return to work.

-You must also wear a mask and additional personal protective equipment as another layer of protection.
+- wear a mask and additional personal protective equipment as another layer of protection

 A worker who becomes symptomatic must stay at home and follow the requirements for a symptomatic close contact.